hashicorp/terraform-provider-rightscale/website/docs/r/cm_server.markdown

 # rightscale_server

-Use this resource to create, update or destroy a RightScale server.
+Use this resource to create, update or destroy RightScale [servers](http://reference.rightscale.com/api1.5/resources/ResourceServers.html).

 ## Example Usage : Basic configuration of a server resource